How We Reduced Our Household Trash – A Few Simple Tips!

 Although I’ll run our garbage disposal to make sure any wayward items that ended up in the sink are safely flushed away, I’ve always considered that using a garbage disposal to actually purposely dispose of excess food is the wrong way to handle food waste.

 Plus living in the country we are on a septic system.
-Those apple peels & plate scrapings being sent into our septic system through the garbage disposal just means we’ll have to pay to have our septic tanks pumped sooner.
+Those apple peels & plate scrapings being sent into our septic system through the garbage disposal just means we’ll have to pay more often to have our septic tanks pumped.

 What a waste! (yes, pun intended.)